 “This protein powder is OK.
 I don’t love it but I don’t hate it either.
 I will probably repurchase this powder (possibly in another flavor) because the ingredients are good and calorie content is good.
 The price is also good.
 I just wish this protein was a little thicker when mixed with water and that the waste was a little better.
 I add peanut butter powder to the mix but I feel like without the peanut butter powder, this would just taste like Hershey cocoa powder mixed with water.”

 The Bottom Line on Optimum Nutrition Gold Standard

-Alright, can we give this product the go ahead?
-Well, we like that Optimum Nutrition Gold Standard 100% Whey contains some natural ingredients, and we like the longevity of the company, but we have concerns about it due to the lack of clinical research backing dieters losing weight.
+Alright, can we give this product the go-ahead?
+We like that Optimum Nutrition Gold Standard 100% Whey contains some natural ingredients, and we like the company’s longevity.
+Still, we have concerns about it due to the lack of clinical research backing dieters losing weight.
 Also, we have reservations because of the reported bad taste and the ineffectiveness of the ingredients.

-Also, the makers of Noom, in a good sign of confidence in the supplement, are offering a free trial.
+Also, the makers of Noom, in a good sign of confidence in the supplement, are offering a free trial offer.
 That’s impressive.

 What are the ingredients in Optimum Nutrition Gold Standard?

 Optimum Nutrition is best known for its protein powder supplement.
 This protein powder contains Lactase, natural and artificial flavors, then cocoa, whey protein isolates, lecithin, acesulfame potassium, and Aminogen.

 What are the side effects of Optimum Nutrition Gold Standard?